11 Best Business Bank Accounts for LLC in 2025

 • Doesn’t offer the highest APY

-Axos is a full-service online bank and is a great option for any business that wants to keep all its banking online.
-It offers low fees and free cash deposits across all MoneyPass and AllPoint locations across the US.
-Read our in-depth review on Axos bank to learn more about its services.
-Sign up today.
+Why we chose it: Axos is a full-service online bank and is a great option for any business that wants to keep all its banking online.
+It offers low fees and free cash deposits across all MoneyPass and Allpoint locations across the US.
+Read our in-depth review of Axos Bank to learn more about its services.

-US Bank – Best For Lending Options
+U.S. Bank – Best For Lending Options

 The fees on more expensive accounts can be waived by meeting minimum balance requirements or one of several other criteria.
-As long as you’re only running a few transactions each month, US Bank might offer a good account for your LLC.
+As long as you’re only running a few transactions each month, U.S. Bank might offer a good account for your LLC.

 Fees